-An automated flood warning system in the Papillion Creek Watershed is operated and maintained by the District.
+An automated flood warning system in the Papillion Creek Watershed was updated in 2012 and will be operated and maintained by US Geological Survey.
 The system consists of 22 gauging stations (rainfall and/or stream).
 Douglas, Sarpy, and Washington County Emergency Management Agencies provide funding to help offset maintenance costs.